tu-darmstadt-ros-pkg/teamhector.de/pages/join-us.md

 ### Hector Onboarding Sessions (currently offered)

 We’re currently running introductory sessions on ROS 2 and our software stack to help new members get started.
-If robotics excites you and our profile sounds like you, come by one of our onboarding sessions to meet us in person.
+If robotics excites you and our profile sounds like you, come to one of our onboarding sessions to meet us in person.

-Sessions: Tuesdays at 16:00 and Fridays at 14:00.
-Feel free to drop by.
+The sessions take place on Tuesdays at 4PM (16:00 Uhr) and on Fridays at 2PM (14:00 Uhr) in our lab (SIM Labor, S1|03, Raum 014 (AHG), Altes Hauptgebäude).
+Feel free to drop by at either one.

 ## What we do